 - Strain the gravy (including the vegetables) through a sieve.
 Makes a most delicious gravy.

 - If you don’t want to use sherry or wine to flavor the pot roast, substitute an equal amount of beef broth.

 - Don’t you just love these old recipes with a pinch of this and a dash of that?
 I do.
-For those who want a better reference to follow, just add a small bit of the ingredient that says pinch or dash, about 1/8 teaspoon, up to just under 1/4 teaspoon if it is an ingredient you particularly like.
+For those who want a better reference to follow, just add a small bit of the ingredient that says pinch or dash, about 1/8 teaspoon or less, up to just under 1/4 teaspoon if it is an ingredient you particularly like.